KG32/dive-deco/README.md

   - surface pressure
   - deco ascent rate
   - NDL definition
-    - actual - taking into account off-gassing on ascent
+    - Actual (default) - both NDL time and ceiling are determined by the current tissues saturation, it counts down to a condition where calculated ceiling is below the surface
-    - by ceiling - NDL time is determined by ceiling, it counts down to a condition where ceiling isn't equal to the surface
+    - Adaptive - takes into account off-gassing on ascent, determines if real deco obligation assuming direct ascent with set ascent rate

 ### Planned features